printers-for-people/ACEResearch/PROTOCOL.md

 The header is two bytes, so in the case of one of the bytes getting corrupted the frame will be ignored, unless the frame contains 0xFF 0xAA in it.
-If the header gets corrupted and frame contains 0xFF 0xAA in it the ACE may freeze for a while trying to read a large packet.
-You can work around this hiccup by re-generating a payload until the CRC does not match 0xFF 0xAA (little endian).
+If the header gets corrupted and frame contains 0xFF 0xAA in it the ACE may freeze for a while trying to read a large frame.
+Re-connecting or letting the keepalive timeout does not discard the current frame being parsed and won't fix this.

+You can try and prevent this by re-generating a payload until the CRC does not match 0xFF 0xAA (little endian).

 RPC
 ===